CartoDB/airship/packages/components/src/components/as-stacked-bar-widget/README.md

 ```

 #### **isLoading**: boolean=false
-Indicates if the widget is loading or not.
-Defaults to false.
+Use this attribute to put the widget in "loading mode".
+When this attribute is true, the widget won't show any data, a spinner will be placed instead.

 ```code
 lang: html